kubescape/kubescape/docs/roadmap.md

 * ##### Scanning images with GO for vulnerabilities Images scanners cannot determine which packages were used to build Go executables and we want to scan them for vulnerabilities.
-* ##### Scanning Dockerfile-s for security best practices Scan image or Dockerfile to determine whether it is using security best practices (like root containers).
+* ##### Scanning Dockerfile-s for security best practices Scan image or Dockerfile to determine whether it is using security best practices (like root containers) or not.
 * ##### Custom controls and rules
   Enable users to define their own Rego base rules.
 * ##### More CI/CD tool integration
-  Jenkins and etc. 😀
+  Like, for example, **Jenkins** and etc.😀

 ## Completed features 🎓
 * Kubelet configuration validation
 * API server configuration validation
 * Image vulnerability scanning based controls
 * Assisted remediation (telling where/what to fix)
 * Integration with Prometheus
 * Configuration of controls (customizing rules for a given environment)
 * Installation in the cluster for continuous monitoring
 * Host scanner
 * Cloud vendor API integration
 * Custom exceptions
 * Custom frameworks